sanskrit/raw_etexts_english/blogs/manasataramgini/2005-07-19_the-jihads-of-shihabuddin-the-sultankalka-of-ghur.md

 +++
-title = "The Jihads of Shihabuddin, the Sultankalka ofxa0Ghur"
+title = "The Jihads of Shihabuddin, the Sultankalka of Ghur"

 +++
 Around 1140, the Islamized Turko-Mongol chiefs of the Shansabanid tribe